Bernard-Dugas/r.diag/README.md

  according to your environment's specifications.

- R.DIAG is copyrighted (C) 1990-2010 by the "Division de Recherche en Prevision Numerique" of Environment Canada.
+ R.DIAG is copyrighted (C) 1990-2010 by the "Division de Recherche en Prevision Numerique" of ECCC.
 This code is free software; you can redistribute it and/or modify it under the terms of the GNU Lesser General Public License as published by the Free Software Foundation, version 2.1 of the License.

  Contact : Dugas.Bernard@uqam.ca
- Last revision : August 2017
+ Last revision : January 2018